2025 Winner

 Edward Gets Messy, written by Rita Meade; illustrated by Olga Stern (Simon & Schuster Books for Young Readers)

-Rita Meade is public librarian who lives and works in Brooklyn, New York.
-Rita is contributing editor for BookRiot.com and also hosts the Dear Book Nerd podcast, a bi-weekly bookish advice show.
+Rita Meade is a public librarian who lives and works in Brooklyn, New York.
+Rita is a contributing editor for BookRiot.com and also hosts the Dear Book Nerd podcast, a bi-weekly bookish advice show.
 She has appeared in various places, including American Libraries Magazine, The Huffington Post, The Village Voice, The Atlantic Wire, The Hairpin, and more.
-Rita also reviews children’s books for School Library Journal and occasionally writes about library-related things on her blog Screwy Decimal.
+Rita also reviews children’s books for the School Library Journal and occasionally writes about library-related things on her blog Screwy Decimal.

 2017 Selection Committee